pymacaron/pages/models.md

 from pymacaron.models import get_model

 Error = get_model('Error')
-error = Error()
+error = Error(status=403)
 ```

 ### Get and set attributes

-All the attributes defined in the model's OpenAPI schema can be accessed or set as normal python instance attributes:
+All the attributes defined in the model's OpenAPI schema can be accessed or set
+as normal python instance attributes:

 Via attribute name: